grassiricardo/process_CNAB/README.md

 **Running in Development**

-Clone Path Project https://github.com/grassiricardo/process_CNAB.git Run `bundle install` to install the project dependencies Now to create the bank and perform the migrations run:
+Clone Path Project https://github.com/grassiricardo/process_CNAB.git

+Run `bundle install` to install the project dependencies

-`rails db:create` and then `rails db:migrate`
+Now to create the bank and perform the migrations run `rails db:create` and then `rails db:migrate`

 Ready now just just upload the server using the `rails s`

 **Step by step process being executed with their respective calls**